Article 370 (film)

-Article 370 is a 2024 Indian Hindi-language political action thriller film directed by Aditya Suhas Jambhale, it stars Yami Gautam Dhar, Priyamani, Skand Thakur, Ashwini Kaul, Vaibhav Tatwawadi, Arun Govil, and Kiran Karmarkar.
-On 23 February 2024, it was released worldwide, and premiered on Netflix on 19 April 2024.
-It received 8 nominations at the 70th Filmfare Awards.
+Article 370 is a 2024 Indian Hindi-language political action thriller film directed by Aditya Suhas Jambhale, who co-wrote the film with Aditya Dhar, Monal Thaakar and Arjun Dhawan.
+Produced by Jyoti Deshpande, Aditya Dhar, and Lokesh Dhar, the film stars Yami Gautam Dhar and Priyamani, alongside Skand Thakur, Ashwini Kaul, Vaibhav Tatwawadi, Arun Govil, and Kiran Karmarkar.
+It is based on the 2019 revocation of the special status to Jammu and Kashmir granted in Article 370 of the Constitution of India.